mibur1/psy300/book/1_basics/3_resampling.md

 # <i class="fa-solid fa-dice"></i> Resampling Strategies

-As neuropsychologists, you will be well aware of the challenges involved in data collection — time, cost, and the complexities of experimental design often make large datasets hard to come by.
+As future data scientists, you are probably well aware of the challenges involved in data collection — time, cost, and the complexities of experimental design often make large datasets hard to come by.
 However, robust predictive modeling is critical not only because extensive datasets can be rare, but also because ensuring that models generalize well to new data is often an essential question.

 Resampling methods offer a powerful approach to assess model performance and mitigate overfitting.
 Rather than relying on a single train-test split, which can yield performance estimates that vary significantly depending on the split, resampling techniques repeatedly draw samples from your data.
 This process simulates multiple independent training and test sets, providing a more stable and reliable evaluation of your model.